About This Clip

 Director’s email: firstname.lastname@example.org

-Special thanks to Prof. Kanwar Kulwant Singh, Prof. Harpreet Kaur and Prof. Gurpreet Singh for helping us throughout this project, and Prof. Erika Boeckeler and Prof. Vanila Khanna for their moral support.
+Special thanks to Prof. Kanwar Kulwant Singh, Prof. Harpreet Kaur and Prof. Gurpreet Singh for their help throughout this project, and Prof. Erika Boeckeler and Prof. Vanila Khanna for their moral support.

 Please feel free to email the director with any questions you have.
 She’ll be happy to answer.